supr3meofficial/csgostash-scraper/README.md

 4. **Run the script**

-Use the following syntax `python3 main.py --method 1 --indent 2`
+Use the following syntax `python3 main.py`

 **Available methods:**
 1. Save in a single file